Here's what you need to know ahead of tickets going on sale.

 The Barbarians are taking on Argentina in London at Twickenham Stadium on 1 December 2018, and this match promises to be an entertaining encounter.
 While bringing the autumn internationals to a close, it pits both teams against each other in a battle for the coveted Killik Cup.

-“I missed rugby so much I’ve changed my mind,” said Schalk Brits of his short-lived retirement.
+“I missed rugby so much I’ve changed my mind,” said Schalk Brits of his short-lived retirement, returning to Twickenham having earlier decided to call it quits.
 “I got a call from Rassie with reference to keep being involved until the next World Cup.
 After the June tests I still want to keep on playing and I’ve postponed work and my studies until after then.”

 We recently caught up with a further trio of Barbarians (Juan Martín Fernández Lobbe, Justin Tipuric and Finn Russell) to find out just what it means to be part of the team.